Butterscotch Cookies are chewy, thin cookies that are full of flavor. This recipe was originally published in the 1930’s, making it a classic!

 - Bake until edges are just slightly golden.

 CAN I FREEZE THESE COOKIES?

 Yes, you can freeze these chewy butterscotch cookies.
 Let them completely cook and then wrap tightly in plastic wrap and then place in a freezer safe bag or container.
 When ready to eat, let thaw at room temperature.

-I am sharing the recipe over at Imperial Sugar today.
+I am sharing the recipe over at Dixie Crystals today.